Clemapfel/jluna/docs/manual.md

 #### Creating a Thin Wrapper Around Already Existing Data

 In high-performance applications, we often do not have enough RAM to have two of the same array in memory at the same time.
 To address this, the `unsafe` library provides a function that creates a *thin wrapper* around already existing data.
-A thin wrapper is an array who's data does not belong to it.
-We basically set the data-pointer of a newly created array to already existing memory, but not allocate any new memory.
-The user is responsible for keeping the original memory correctly formatted and in-scope.
+A thin wrapper is an array whose data does not belong to it.
+Its data pointer points to valid data, however the data is not inlined or managed by the array.
+If the array goes out of scope, the data remains.
+If the data goes out of scope, the array will segfault on access.
+The user is responsible for preventing the latter.

 Similarly to `new_array`, `new_array_from_data` takes Rank + 2 elements: